-Working for Families Tax Credits are payments for families with children aged 18 or under.
+Working for Families Tax Credits are payments for families with dependent children aged 18 or under.

 The Working for Families package was introduced in 2004 to help with the cost of raising a family.

-Best Start is a Working for Families payment for children due or born on or after 1 July 2018.
-It is paid for up to three years.
+- Best Start: A special payment for up to three years for children due or born on or after 1 July 2018.

 Who is eligible?

 Working for Families Tax Credits are usually income tested.
 Your eligibility depends on the type and amount of income you earn.
 They are available for:

 - almost all families with children earning under $65,000 a year

 - many families with children earning up to $80,000 a year

 - some larger families earning more.